Danske Bank (Ireland): Lacey era: 1988–1994

-In 1988, Jim Lacey had been appointed CEO of NIB.
+In 1988, Jim Lacey was appointed CEO of NIB.
 He was briefed to spearhead a campaign to raise the bank’s profile, which included innovations such as lower interest rates.
 Lacey commissioned a high-profile advertising campaign, featuring fictitious NIB manager Martin, who would repeatedly call his cousin Niall about the great deals the bank was offering.

 In 1993, Irish crime lord Martin Cahill planned a raid on NIB, using then CEO Jim Lacey and his family as hostages to extract up to €10 million in cash.
 In early 1993 John "The Coach" Traynor met with his boss Cahill to provide him with inside information about the inner-workings of NIB at College Green, Dublin.
 Traynor told Cahill that the bank regularly held more than €10 million in cash in the building.
 The plan was to abduct Lacey, his wife and four children and take them to an isolated hiding place.
 There they would be held with fellow gang member, but acting as a "hostage" Jo Jo Kavanagh, who would frighten Lacey into handing over every penny stored in the bank's vaults.

 On 1 November 1993, Cahill's gang that included Brian Meehan seized Lacey and his wife outside his home in Blackrock.
 Holding them at Lacey's home, Kavanagh was brought in and tied up, telling the family that he had been abducted two weeks before.
 On 2 November, Kavanagh drove Lacey to College Green to collect the ransom money, with Lacey eventually withdrawing IR£300,000 from an accessible cash machine.
 Kavanagh then drove the pair and the money to the local Garda station, where he told them the pair had been kidnapped and forced to take part in a robbery.

 With a ransom note requesting payment of €10 million in cash, the Gardaí began investigating.
 They quickly found that Kavanagh had claimed child allowance during his two-week "capture," and so arrested him.
 Cahill then planned with Kavanagh to "raid" Kavanagh's home, and show intent to kill the Lacey family by shooting Kavanagh in the leg.
 Kavanagh was then to call the Irish newspapers from his hospital bed, and claim he was a victim of the Lacey kidnapping gang.

 However, the plan failed, and the gang were arrested.
 Released on bail, in 1994, Cahill was murdered by a claimed Irish Republican Army hitman close to his home in Rathmines, who had been paid for by rival drug gang crime lord and former Cahill gang member John Gilligan.
 In 1997, Kavanagh was jailed for 12 years for offences connected with the Lacey kidnapping.